 Approach used to calculate financial impact: Revenue uplift on certified low-carbon products in the oil and gas upstream business is not yet proven.
-However, given the increased focus on supply chain decarbonisation of end users (e.g. refiners, consumers, etc.) it may be possible to command a small premium (between 0.5% and 1 % for example) on the price of our barrels, given our Decarbonisation Strategy and industry-leading carbon performance of 5.4 kg CO2/boe in 2019.
-Figures and assumptions used in the calculation: - Our revenues for 2019 were 2,159 million USD. - We have assumed a small premium possible for low-carbon certified barrels of 0.5-1%. - This equates to a revenue uplift of approx. 10-20 million USD.
+However, given the increased focus on supply chain decarbonisation of end users (e.g. refiners, consumers, etc.) it may be possible to command a small premium (between 0.5% and 1 % for example) on the price of our barrels, given our Decarbonisation Strategy and industry-leading carbon performance of 2.6 kg CO2/boe in 2020.
+Figures and assumptions used in the calculation: - Our total Company revenues for 2020 were 2,564 million USD. - We have assumed a small premium possible for low-carbon certified barrels of 0.5-1%. - This equates to a revenue uplift of approx. 13-26 million USD, assuming revenue levels remain constant at 2020 prices.
+Thus, this is a conservative assumption as revenue is likely to grow with production.

-Lundin Energy's strategy to realise the opportunity: - Discuss the certification opportunity with buyers and investors to determine potential appetite for premiumisation.
+Lundin Energy's strategy to realise the opportunity: - Discuss the certification opportunity with buyers and investors to determine potential appetite for premiumisation. -Obtain the certification through engaging third party certifiers, such as Intertek, to quantify and verify field-level emissions from Edvard Grieg and Johan Sverdrup.
 Case study: - Lundin Energy has been actively exploring opportunities to differentiate our barrels in the market, for example through low-carbon certification.
-A life cycle analysis has been conducted on one of our fields, and we hope to use this information to demonstrate transparency to the market on our low emissions profile.
-Cost calculation: - The figure of 200,000 USD/year is an upper estimated figure from third party carbon certification agencies, in line with the current cost trends for carbon life cycle certification.
-This was obtained from various market research.
+Full life of field emissions have been quantified for both our Edvard Grieg and Johan Sverdrup fields, with a view to neutralize residual emissions and market our barrels at a potential premium.
+This certification was completed by Intertek under their CarbonClear standard, and was the world's first certification for a low-carbon producing oil field.
+As a result of the certification (which was for 3.8 kg CO2e/boe) we have sold two cargoes to refiners for carbon neutrally produced oil, under the Intertek CarbonZero standard.
+Both were new customers.
+To date, we now have certified approximately 60% of our production annually as carbon neutrally produced, and will continue to grow this portion over the coming years.
+Cost calculation: - The figure of 200,000 USD/year is an approximate estimated figure for certification per field, from third party carbon certification agencies, in line with the current cost trends for carbon life cycle certification.
+This was obtained through quotes provided to the Company.

 Where in the value chain does the opportunity occur?
+Direct operations

-Opportunity type Resource efficiency
+Opportunity type

-Primary climate-related opportunity driver
+Resource efficiency

-Use of more efficient production and distribution processes
+Primary climate-related opportunity driver Use of more efficient production and distribution processes

-Primary potential financial impact Reduced direct costs
+Reduced direct costs